Game Rules

 All teams and players must adhere to the Game Rules outlined below.
 Failure to comply with these rules may result in consequences up to and including expulsion from the game.

 Note: All Lavender League policies are subject to change.
 We’re committed to continuous improvement.
-Last updated: April 2024.
+Last updated: October 2024.

 Accountability Agreement